 You can purchase fancy and expensive software to develop and track procedures.

 I prefer to keep it simple and use Google Docs for most of my procedures.
 This allows my team members to make edits and updates to the procedures if needed.
-We can collaborate, ask questions, and make comments to each other in the procedure.
+Google Docs also allows us to easily collaborate, ask questions, and comment on each other’s work.

-What if you haven’t had a chance to document procedures, but you need to hire help now?
-Here’s an idea.
-Have the new team member document the steps as you teach him/her.
-It’s a great way to give the team member more ownership of the process!
+What if you haven’t had a chance to document procedures but need to hire help now?
+Here’s an idea: Have the new team member document the steps as you teach him/her.
+This is a great way to give the team members more ownership of the process!

 I learned a valuable lesson that day with my new assistant.
 Since then, procedures (and making sure my team members have access to them!) have been a critical aspect of my business.